Pepe-mo/Bellabeat-Wellness-Case-Study/Bellabeat-Project-with-R.md

 Business Task: The business task is to conduct a comprehensive analysis of smart device usage data for Fitbit.
-The goal is to extract actionable insights that can inform and enhance the Bellabeat’s marketing strategy, thereby driving growth and increasing user engagement and retention.
+The goal is to extract actionable insights that can inform and enhance Bellabeat’s marketing strategy, thereby driving growth and increasing user engagement and retention.

 Key Stakeholders: Urška Sršen - Co-founder and Chief Creative Officer of